 Here, you can choose between your saved Ship From Addresses to select the Pickup Location you'd like USPS to use.

-You can also inform your letter carrier where the packages will be left with the next drop-down bar.
+You can also inform your letter carrier where the packages will be left with the next drop-down bar, underneath "Where will you leave your packages?"

 Live in a multi-story building?